sak1997/simple-pipeline/README.md

 ## Deployment Job #2 - petclinicBuild.yml

 Please see the petclinicBuild.yml file in the project main directory or below.
-This sets up a web application written in java using openJDK in a droplet, that can be accessed by going to the < new droplet IP>:8080/
+This sets up a web application written in java using openJDK in a droplet, that can be accessed by going to the < localVM IP>:8080/

 Commands to run (Please run in the order here):